 1. Not Everybody Gets a Trophy

-Somewhere along the line we became a society that preached instant gratification.
+Losing is every bit as important in human growth as winning.
+Somewhere along the line, we became a society that preaches instant gratification.
 Like a giant carnival, our slogan became “everybody wins all the time.”
 We know it’s not true.
 It’s also a terrible example to set.
 Losing is every bit as important in human growth as winning.
-[Tweet This] Rewarding your child for doing nothing will teach him just that.
+Rewarding your child for doing nothing will teach him just that.
 Nothing.
-[Tweet This]

 Maybe your daughter wants to be the next Carrie Underwood.
 Then you hear her sing.
-Your son wants to be Derek Jeter, he can’t hit the ball off a tee.
+Your son wants to be Derek Jeter, but he can’t hit a ball off a tee.
 There are just some things we aren’t cut out for.
 It’s best to learn that at an early age.
-The good news is that they are a champion at something.
-Guide them towards where their gifts lie.
+The good news is that your children are all a champion at something.
+Guide them toward their gifts.

 3. Have Class

 What is one of the most flattering descriptions a person can hear?
 “He sure has a lot of class.”
 “She sure was a great sport about it.”
 Are you teaching your children how to fail with dignity?
 How a person accepts failure is an easy indicator of the character within.
 It also almost guarantees future success.
 Respect is gained outwardly and inwardly.
 Coach Tony Dungy is a prime example of class.

 “I think and think for months.
 For years.
 Ninety-nine times the conclusion is false.
 The hundredth time I am right.”
 Who said that?
 Albert Einstein.
 Mistakes humble you.
 They can hurt.
 Yet without them, we are stagnant.
 Every mistake we make is an educational experience.
 Every success is built upon a foundation of errors and corrections.